-A minimum of 30 credits (3.0 GPA) is required for the MS for both thesis and non-thesis options.
+A minimum of 30 credits and a 3.0 GPA is required at the graduate level for the MS for both thesis and non-thesis options.
 The student must be in compliance with all of the University’s degree requirements.
 At least four physics courses (12 credits) at the graduate 2000-level must be completed with a grade of B (3.00).
 A 3000-level course can be substituted for one of these, but only with the Academic Advisor’s approval.
-At most, up to 12 credits of 1300-level undergraduate coursework listed in the “Advising” section of this document as acceptable for graduate credit may also be used to satisfy the department’s 30-credit requirement.
 No more than six credits of graduate work completed at another institution may be accepted by the Graduate Committee toward the completion of the residence requirement.
-Credits earned for PHYS 2997, PHYS 2998, and PHYS 2999 may not be used to satisfy this requirement.
+Credits earned for PHYS 2997 and PHYS 2998 may not be used to satisfy this requirement.
 No more than two non-physics graduate-level courses, approved in advance by the Director of Graduate Studies, will be considered for credit towards the MS degree.

 There are three ways to earn an MS degree:

 - Submit a thesis and complete at least six courses.
-Four courses must be at the 2000-level, each with a grade of B or better.
+Four courses must be graduate core courses (2373, 2513, 2541, 2555, 2565, 2566) each with a grade of B or better.
 Courses and directed study/research credit must be accrued to reach the minimum 30 credit hours.
-Courses may include up to four 1300-level undergraduate classes and/or any number of 3000-level advanced graduate courses.
+Courses may include any number of 3000-level advanced graduate courses.

 - Submit no thesis and complete at least eight courses.
 Courses and directed study/research credit must be accrued to reach the minimum 30 credit hours.
-Four courses must be at the 2000-level, each with a grade of B or better.
-Courses needed to accrue the necessary credit hours may include no more than four 1300-level undergraduate classes and/or any number of 3000-level advanced graduate courses.
+Four courses must be graduate core courses as listed above, each with a grade of B or better.
+Courses needed to accrue the necessary credit hours may include any number of 3000-level advanced graduate courses.

-- Submit no thesis and complete at least six courses at the 2000-level or beyond.
-In order to accrue the requisite 30 credits for graduation, the student may engage in Directed Study, Directed Research, or take additional approved courses at the 3000-level.
+- Submit no thesis and complete at least six courses from among 2373, 25XX or beyond.
+In order to accrue the requisite 30 credits for graduation, the student may engage in Directed Study, Directed Research, or take additional, approved courses at the 3000-level.